dwayneparton/jquery.scrollmation.js/README.md

 ScrollMation
 ============

 Javascript plugin to makes elements animate on scroll.
+Veiw it here: [Scrollmation Examples](https://dwayneparton.github.io/jquery.scrollmation.js/)

 ScrollMation is designed to help developers animate elements on the scroll.
 Elements flyin and fade out as the user scrolls down the page.
 It's not super glamorous but it's a start.